 Meet the Teacher

-Our Meet the Teacher meeting will be on Thursday 29th September, in which we introduce you to each of the Year 6 teachers and go through the routines, curriculum and expectations in Year 6, as well as some support which is available to you and your child at home.
+Our Meet the Teacher meeting will be on Thursday 14th September at 2.45pm in Mr Riley's classroom, in which we will introduce you to each of the Year 6 teachers and go through the routines, curriculum and expectations in Year 6, as well as some support which is available to you and your child at home.

 Running Stitch: https://www.youtube.com/watch?v=W4nhj8kMpAI